Hieudinh1308/School_Sentiment_Analysis/README.md

 # School sentiment analysts

 ## The dataset
- Using Vietnamese Students’ Feedback Corpus
+ Using Vietnamese Students’ Feedback Corpus. \
  Students’ feedback is a vital resource for the interdisciplinary research fields between sentiment analysis for education.
 ## Fineturn on RoBERTa model
 Hyperparameters :